kstenerud/concise-encoding/ce-structure.md

 Constants are named values that have been defined in a schema.
 Constants are **non-referring** and **visible**.
 A CTE decoder must look up the constant name in the schema and use the value it maps to.
 CTE encoders must use constant names where specified by the schema.

-A constant's name must be an [unquoted-safe string](#unquoted-safe-string) with a max length of 50 Unicode characters, and must be compared case-insensitive.
+A constant's name must be an [unquoted-safe string](#unquoted-safe-string) with a max length of 50 Unicode characters.

 Constants are only available in CTE documents; CBE documents aren't meant for human consumption, and store the actual value only.